Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 • Refusal to provide a pro-rated refund if you cancel mid-term

-• Claiming affiliation with your mortgage lender or a government program — this is a known home warranty scam tactic
+• Claiming affiliation with your mortgage lender or a government program, which is a documented home warranty scam tactic

 5. High-Pressure & Deceptive Sales Tactics